 - Performing lobbying and advocacy activities to create a conducive environment for the NGO sector, and promote important policy issues.

-GCAP Tanzania plan to holds advocacy sessions with the government and private sector actors to make sure that the Sustainable Development Goals (SDGs) are sufficiently localised.
+GCAP Tanzania plans to holds advocacy sessions with the government and private sector actors to make sure that the Sustainable Development Goals (SDGs) are sufficiently localised.
 Seminars and events on “Know Your Goals” are conducted in local communities, schools and universities to make sure that SDGs are well known and that every individual feels responsible for their implementation.
 Television media is also used in the campaign.
 SDGs and indicators are translated into the local language (Kiswahili).

 - Advocacy activities to create a conducive environment for the NGO sector, and promote important policy issues